sluukkonen/metrica/README.md

 Metric name            | Type    | Description
 -----------------------|---------|----------------------------------------------------------
-activeRequests         | Counter | The number of requests that are currently being processed. requests               | Timer   | The total time spent processing each request. controller.total       | Timer   | The time spent in the controller. db.queries             | Timer   | The time spent performing SQL queries. controller.rendering   | Timer   | The time spend rendering views. statusCodes.ok         | Meter   | The number of 200 OK responses. statusCodes.created    | Meter   | The number of 201 Created responses. statusCodes.noContent  | Meter   | The number of 204 No Content responses.
+activeRequests         | Counter | The number of requests that are currently being processed. request.total          | Timer   | The total time spent processing each request. request.controller     | Timer   | The time spent in the controller (includes time spent rendering the views). request.rendering      | Timer   | The time spent rendering views. request.db             | Timer   | The time spent performing SQL queries. request.redis          | Timer   | The time spent performing Redis commands. statusCodes.ok         | Meter   | The number of 200 OK responses. statusCodes.created    | Meter   | The number of 201 Created responses. statusCodes.noContent  | Meter   | The number of 204 No Content responses.